mbleron/ExcelGen/README.md

 `sheet${PNUM}` will be expanded to `sheet1`, `sheet2`, `sheet3`, etc.
 `${PSTART}-${PSTOP}` will be expanded to `1-1000`, `1001-2000`, `2001-3000`, etc. assuming a page size of 1000 rows.

+At least one partition variable is mandatory in the name of a pageable sheet to avoid a 'duplicate sheet' exception if more than one partition is generated.
+Therefore, in case a variable would still be inadvertently missing, ExcelGen will add a default `_${PNUM}` suffix to the sheet name.

 Table positioning may be absolute in the owning sheet, or relative to another table.
 For the former method, row and column offsets correspond to row and column (1-based) indices respectively, and for the latter, offsets are 0-based from one the four anchor table corners: